Laura-Villain/Levonorgestrel/Evaluation/Input/Content/Section3_Results_and_Discussion.md

-The PBPK model for COMPOUND was developed and verified with clinical pharmacokinetic data.
+The PBPK model for levonorgestrel was developed and verified with clinical pharmacokinetic data.

 The model was evaluated covering data from studies including in particular

-* ...
+* intravenous administration of levonorgestrel from mg
-* ...
+* oral administration of levonorgestrel in fasted state from mg and in fed from mg

-The model quantifies ...
+The model quantifies metabolism of levonorgestrel by CYP3A4 and considers binding of levonorgestrel to albumin and SHBG.

 The next sections show: